19 Feb What’s the Most Powerful Tool in Learning and Change Projects That’s Most Often Neglected?

 Third, we want our thought-provoking questions to open their minds fully to their internal resources (feelings and thoughts) and external inputs (new ideas).
 In fact, the most powerful questions are those that stimulate awareness of internal resources and connect these with the new ideas you want your people to explore.

-What thought-provoking questions can you use in your elearning, learning, or change project that focus on the learner’s context (tacit, unarticulated knowledge)?
+What thought-provoking questions can you use in your digital coaching, learning, or change project that focus on the learner’s context (tacit, unarticulated knowledge)?
 And which of these questions would be most useful in achieving your learning and behavior change goals?

 3. Original thinking